 \paragraph{Metrics.} For comprehensive comparison with the above methods, we use metrics for evaluating both prompt-scene consistency and aesthetic quality, including CLIP similarity score (CLIP-Score)~\cite{radford2021learning}, aesthetic score (CLIP-Aesthetic)~\cite{aesthetic_predictor} and the VLM-based visual scorer Q-Align (QA-Quality)~\cite{wu2023qalign}.

 \paragraph{Quantitative results.}

 We present the quantitative comparison of our method with the baselines in Tab.~\ref{tab:quan}.
+We generate 18 scenes for each method and render video sequences along circular camera trajectories, following the protocol of previous work~\cite{dreamscene360}.
+Evaluation metrics are reported as the average scores across all frames and scenes.
+The generation prompts encompass a wide spectrum of natural landscape settings (e.g., glaciers, beaches, and forests) to evaluate the generalizability across diverse environments. (as illustrated in Fig.~\ref{fig:exp_comp}).
 As shown in Tab.~\ref{tab:quan}, our method outperforms all baselines in CLIP-Aesthetic score and QA-Quality, demonstrating the superior visual quality of our generated scenes.
-For CLIP-Score, DreamScene360 and LayerPano3D also show a competitive score, since they minimize semantic loss during training while our method generates diverse textures that better extends users' prompt (\eg, various geographic feature instead of bare ground, see Fig.~\ref{fig:exp_comp}).
+For CLIP-Score, DreamScene360 and LayerPano3D also achieve competitive scores since they prioritize semantic alignment during training, while our method generates diverse textures(\eg, various geographic features instead of bare ground, see Fig.~\ref{fig:exp_comp}).